AdaCore/spark2014/docs/ug/appendix.rst

 could not violate the preceding rule that a SPARK_Mode specification shall only apply to a (section of a) library-level entity.]

+If SPARK_Mode is off in the visible part of a library unit package, then SPARK_Mode shall be off for the visible part of any visible child unit of the package.
+If SPARK_Mode is off in the private part of a library unit package, then SPARK_Mode shall be off for the visible part  of any private child unit of the package.
+If SPARK_Mode is off in the private part of a library unit package, then SPARK_Mode shall be off in any subsequent sections of any child unit of the package.
+[These rules express the general "Off shall not enclose On" principle as it applies to child units.]

 SPARK_Mode is an implementation-defined Ada aspect; it is not (strictly speaking) part of the |SPARK| language.
 It is used to notionally transform programs which would otherwise not be in |SPARK| so that they can